akuklev/LiterateKotlin/README.md

   someLenghtyComputation()
 ```

-## Advanced syntax
+# Advanced syntax and typography

-### Method invocation syntax
+## Pipeline-friendly method invocation syntax

-In Kotlin, `obj.name(...)` can mean both invocation of the method `name` or reading the property `name` of a callable type and its subsequent application.
+In Kotlin, `obj.foo(...)` can mean both invocation of the method `foo` and application of the property `foo` of a callable type.
-Displaying dots as `▸` in case of method calls follows the long tradition of using arrows for method calls started by PL/I in the late 60s.
-It helps disambiguate between properties and method invokations and leads to typographically perfect chained invocation syntax:
+Displaying dots as `▸` in case of methods follows the long tradition of using arrows for child methods started by PL/I in the late 60s.
+It helps disambiguating between properties and methods, and leads to typographically perfect pipeline syntax:

 ```kotlin
 files ▸dropLast(n) ▸withIndex ▸last